nikitavoloboev/data/docs/business/startups/startups.md

 I personally believe that eventually all of the greatest companies will be fully open source and transparent.
 You can [out execute any company by being more focused](https://twitter.com/HarryStebbings/status/1604201383720521729) and building what you truly [think customers want](https://news.ycombinator.com/item?id=34033281).

+Great [management](../../management/management.md) makes a huge difference whether startups succeed or not.

 ## Notes

 - [Put a price on it](https://www.youtube.com/watch?v=0CDXJ6bMkMY).
 And sell.